contact-andy/gsoc-2025-dbpedia/_posts/2025-07-12-week-6-expanding-amharic-dbpeida-mappings.md

 categories: [gsoc, dbpedia]
 ---

-This post summarizes the progress made during the sixth GSoC coding week (June 28 – July 5).
+This post summarizes the progress made during the sixth GSoC coding week (July 06 - July 12).
 The main focus this week was identifying existing infobox templates in Amharic Wikipedia, expanding DBpedia mappings, aligning templates with real Wikipedia content, and continuing the live extraction efforts.

 <!--more-->